Marcus Aurelius: Succession to Hadrian

-In late 136, Hadrian almost died from a hemorrhage.
+In late 136, Hadrian almost died from a haemorrhage.
 Convalescent in his villa at Tivoli, he selected Lucius Ceionius Commodus, Marcus's intended father-in-law, as his successor and adopted son, according to the biographer 'against the wishes of everyone'.
 While his motives are not certain, it would appear that his goal was to eventually place the then-too-young Marcus on the throne.
 As part of his adoption, Commodus took the name, Lucius Aelius Caesar.
 His health was so poor that, during a ceremony to mark his becoming heir to the throne, he was too weak to lift a large shield on his own.
 After a brief stationing on the Danube frontier, Aelius returned to Rome to make an address to the Senate on the first day of 138.
-However, the night before the scheduled speech, he grew ill and died of a hemorrhage later in the day.
+However, the night before the scheduled speech, he grew ill and died of a haemorrhage later in the day.

 On 24 January 138, Hadrian selected Aurelius Antoninus, the husband of Marcus's aunt Faustina the Elder, as his new successor.
 As part of Hadrian's terms, Antoninus, in turn, adopted Marcus and Lucius Commodus, the son of Lucius Aelius.
 Marcus became M. Aelius Aurelius Verus, and Lucius became L. Aelius Aurelius Commodus.
-At Hadrian's request, Antoninus' daughter Faustina was betrothed to Lucius.
+At Hadrian's request, Antoninus's daughter Faustina was betrothed to Lucius.
 Marcus reportedly greeted the news that Hadrian had become his adoptive grandfather with sadness, instead of joy.
 Only with reluctance did he move from his mother's house on the Caelian to Hadrian's private home.